 III.
-5. MNB approach
+5. Our approach behind the PF-CMHP method

 Since we apply the most appropriate coverage of the cyclically adjusted budget items in the adaptation of the ECB approach, we employ the same budgetary categories in our method (except for unemployment benefits).